nickwanninger/custom-react-starter/readme.md

 ~~~
 git clone https://github.com/nickwanninger/custom-react-starter.git react-starter && cd react-starter && rm -rf .git/ && sudo npm install
 ~~~

-## How to run

-Go into the directory and run `npm start`.
+Then run `npm start`.
 That will host the node server with nodemon on port 3000.

 ---

 Thats it!